-\These estimated rates also apply to funded children/students taking courses in an alternative French language program who receive less than the minimum number of instructional hours in French per year as outlined in criteria #4.
+\These estimated rates also apply to funded children/students taking courses in an alternative French language program who receive less than the minimum number of instructional hours in b.
+Grades 10 to 12

-7. For children/students with less French instructional hours than identified in criteria #3, but at least the minimum hours identified in #4 use applicable rate and formula in criteria #8 for alternative French language programs.
+French per year as outlined in criteria #4.

-8. a.
+- 7. For children/students with less French instructional hours than identified in criteria #3, but at least the minimum hours identified in #4 use applicable rate and formula in criteria #8 for alternativeFrench language programs. - 8. a.
 ECS to Grade 9